open4good/open4goods/docs/services_observability_and_monitoring.md

 Of course, you can combine stateful and stateless checks.
 For instance, you might need to check that a file is present and that an internal map has some minimal values.
 In this scenario, ensure that you raise the appropriate message on `Health.down()` to provide good visibility on what went wrong for the monitors.

+#### Monitoring multiple potential issues

+Quiet often, your `Health.down()` can be triggered by multiple cause.
+In order to maintain the full list of causes, you can use the `Health.withDetails(Map<String, String>)`.

+ - Be aware that `withDetails()` takes a Map as argument, so you MUST provide unique keys in order not to erase the previous details
+ -  A sample of this kind of implementation states in [`BackupService.health()`](https://github.com/open4good/open4goods/blob/main/api/src/main/java/org/open4goods/api/services/BackupService.java#L218)

 ### Performance Concern